pulp-platform/cvfpu/docs/README.md

 ![FPnew](fig/top_block.png)

-There are currently four operation groups in FPnew which are enumerated in `opgroup_e` as outlined in the following table:
+There are currently five operation groups in FPnew which are enumerated in `opgroup_e` as outlined in the following table:

 | Enumerator |                  Description                  |         Associated Operations         |
 |------------|-----------------------------------------------|---------------------------------------|